ChrisFong604/ChrisFong604/README.md

 - Gaming 🎮
 - building PCs 💻
 - Playing Guitar 🎸
+... and plenty more that I'm forgetting to put on here 😅

 If you match any of those, let's be friends 😄.
 Also if you don't, let's also be friends 😆